leonardr/botfriend/README.md

 joke, what's the point?
 The `bot.yaml` file explains how a Botfriend bot should _tell_ its jokes.

-Open up the file `bots/example-bot/bot.yaml` and write this in there:
+Open up the file `bots/number-jokes/bot.yaml` and write this in there:

 ```
-name: "Example Bot"
+name: "Number Jokes"
 schedule: 60
 publish:
     file:
-      filename: "example-bot.txt"
+      filename: "number-jokes.txt"
 ```

 Like `__init__.py`, `bot.yaml` can get really complicated, but most of the time it's pretty simple.
 This file is saying:

-* The name of the bot is "Example Bot".
+* The name of the bot is "Number Jokes".

 * The bot should 'tell a joke' once an hour.

-* This bot tells jokes by writting them to the file `example-bot.txt`.
-(This is inside the bot directory, so it's going to be in `bots/example-bot/example-bot.txt`.)
+* This bot tells jokes by writting them to the file `number-jokes.txt`.
+(This is inside the bot directory, so it's going to be in `bots/number-jokes/number-jokes.txt`.)

 Now you're ready to make your bot tell some jokes, using some basic Botfriend scripts.